jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 # NBA Playoff Predictor

 This repository contains a machine learning pipeline to predict NBA playoff game and series outcomes for the 2024-2025 season using a neural network.
 The project includes data preprocessing, model training, Monte Carlo simulations for playoff bracket probabilities, a Tkinter-based GUI for predictions, and outputs for Tableau visualizations.
-Note: Datasets are not included due to licensing restrictions from NBA.com and Sports-Reference.com; instructions for obtaining them are provided below.
+Note: Datasets are not included due to licensing restrictions from NBA.com and Sports-Reference.com.

 ## Table of Contents
 - [Purpose](#purpose)